 In the 1990s, the German company C.G.
 Mozer GmbH & Co.
 KG and the Swedish screening machine and sizer manufacturer, Fredrik Mogensen AB, were added to the portfolio.
 This northern European traditional company had first drawn attention to itself in the 1950s with the invention of the Mogensen sizer.
 By bringing this Swedish firm on board, Allgaier achieved a decisive expansion of its product portfolio in mechanical and thermal process technology.
 At the turn of the millennium, Allgaier purchased the Spanish company Gosag S.A., another manufacturer of screening and processing systems in Europe.

-In the year after that, Dipl.-Ing.
+In 2008, Dipl.-Ing.
 Helmar Aßfalg took over management of the company from Professor Dr. Dieter Hundt, and Professor Dr. Hundt was appointed Chairman of the Supervisory Board.

 Aßfalg consistently expanded the successful growth strategy that his predecessor had embarked on in the 1970s.
 In 2009, he founded the Automotive subsidiary, Allgaier de México, in Mexico City.
 Straight away, it began production of pressed parts and components for the automotive and components industry located in the NAFTA.
 One year later, the Chinese subsidiary Allgaier Automotive Tool & Die Beijing Co.
 Ltd. and Almo Process Technology, Inc. in the USA were added.

 With these purchases and new foundations, Allgaier has successfully written new chapters in its expansion story and is investing precisely in the markets which promise high growth rates in the future.